boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 ### Zero

-This option allows you to show the null or undefined values in the zero axis.
+This option allows you to show the null or undefined values on the zero axis.

 ![Empty Point Mode Zero](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/splineareachart-zero.png)

 ### Average

-This option allows you to display the null or undefined values as average.
+This option allows you to display the null or undefined values as an average.

 ![Empty Point Mode Zero](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/splineareachart-average.png)

 ### Connect

-This option ignores the empty values and connect the remaining points.
+This option ignores the empty values and connects the remaining points.

 ![Empty Point Mode Connect](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/chart-connect.png)